arshGoyalDev/arshGoyalDev/README.md

 ### I'm from India

 - 👀 I’m interested in fullstack development
-- 🌱 I’m currently learning TypeScript
+- 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on frontend projects
 - 📫 You can mail me at arshgoyal2005@gmail.com